Battery-powered e-bikes and e-scooters now permitted on RTD

 - You may not lock your bicycle to the rack on the front of a bus.

-Tips for Bringing Bikes on Regional and SkyRide Buses
+Tips for Bikes on Flatiron Flyer, Regional and SkyRide Buses

 - Always allow the bus operator to open and close the baggage bin doors.